German torpedo boats s 100. A.b. wide-ranging Black Sea fleet in three wars and three revolutions. The day that changed everything

 Torpedo boats of World War II

 At the beginning of the war, boats of this class were not very popular among the participating countries.
-But during the war years, their number increased by 7-10 times.
-Soviet Union he also developed the construction of light ships, and by the beginning of hostilities, the fleet had approximately 270 torpedo-type boats in service.
+But during the war years their number increased 7-10 times.
+Soviet Union He also developed the construction of light ships, and by the beginning of hostilities, the fleet had approximately 270 torpedo-type boats in service.

-Small ships were used in conjunction with aviation and other equipment.
-In addition to the main task - attacking ships, the boats had the functions of scouts and sentinels, guarded convoys off the coast, laid mines, and attacked submarines in coastal zones.
-Also used as vehicle for the transport of ammunition, the release of troops and played the role of minesweepers of bottom mines.
+Small ships were used in conjunction with aircraft and other equipment.
+In addition to the main task of attacking ships, the boats had the functions of reconnaissance and sentinels, guarded convoys off the coast, laid mines, and attacked submarines in coastal areas.
+Also used as vehicle for transporting ammunition, discharging troops and played the role of minesweepers for bottom mines.

 Here are the main representatives of torpedo boats in the war:

-1. Boats of England MTV, the speed of which was 37 knots.
-Such boats were equipped with two single-tube devices for torpedoes, two machine guns and four depth mines.
+1. England MTV boats, whose speed was 37 knots.
+Such boats were equipped with two single-tube devices for torpedoes, two machine guns and four deep mines.

-2. German boats, the displacement of which was 115 thousand kilograms, a length of almost 35 meters and a speed of 40 knots.
+2. German boats with a displacement of 115 thousand kilograms, a length of almost 35 meters and a speed of 40 knots.
 The armament of the German boat consisted of two devices for torpedo shells and two automatic anti-aircraft guns.

-3. The Italian MAS boats of the Balletto design organization developed a speed of up to 43-45 knots.
-They were equipped with two 450-mm torpedo launchers, one 13-caliber machine-gun mount and six bombs.
+3. Italian MAS boats from the Balletto design organization reached speeds of up to 43-45 knots.
+They were equipped with two 450-mm torpedo launchers, one 13-caliber machine gun and six bombs.

-4. A twenty-meter torpedo boat of the G-5 type, created in the USSR, had a number of characteristics: The displacement of water was about 17 thousand kilograms; Developed a stroke of up to 50 knots; It was equipped with two torpedoes and two small-caliber machine guns.
+4. The twenty-meter torpedo boat of the G-5 type, created in the USSR, had a number of characteristics: Displacement of water was about 17 thousand kilograms; Developed speed up to 50 knots; It was equipped with two torpedoes and two small-caliber machine guns.

-5. The PT 103 torpedo-class boats, in the service of the US Navy, displaced about 50 tons of water, were 24 meters long and developed a speed of 45 knots.
-Their armament consisted of four torpedo mounts, one 12.7 mm machine gun and 40 mm anti-aircraft automatic mounts.
+5. Torpedo-class boats, model RT 103, in service with the US Navy, displaced about 50 tons of water, were 24 meters long and had a speed of 45 knots.
+Their armament consisted of four torpedo launchers, one 12.7 mm machine gun and 40 mm automatic anti-aircraft guns.

 6. Japanese fifteen-meter torpedo boats of the Mitsubishi model had a small water displacement of up to fifteen tons.
-The boat type T-14 was equipped with a gasoline engine, which developed a speed of 33 knots.
-They were armed with one 25-caliber cannon or machine gun, two torpedo shells and bombers.
+The T-14 type boat was equipped with a gasoline engine that reached a speed of 33 knots.
+It was armed with one 25-caliber cannon or machine gun, two torpedo shells and bomb throwers.

 Mine boat MAS 1936